zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ## Other
 ### Comments
-Commens can used to add descriptions or notes within the test code.
+Comments can used to add descriptions or notes within the test code.
 Additionally, comments can be used to wrap existing code so that it is not parsed and executed.

 #### Inline comments
 To use an inline comment, simply prepending the line with `//` will "comment out" that line.